shaiu/pyseventeentrack/README.md

 # Python Versions

-`py17track` is currently supported on:
+`pyseventeentrack` is currently supported on:

 * Python 3.9
 * Python 3.10